oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud100.md

 Update: April 6, 2017

+This Workshop walks you through the process of developing Mobile Cloud Service (MCS) Assets and Mobile Application Accelerator (MAX) App for Touch the Cloud workshop.

 ### 1. Design Considerations for Mobile App

-This Workshop walks you through the process of developing a Mobile Cloud Service (MCS) Assets and Mobile Application Accelerator (MAX) App for Touch the Cloud workshop.

 Following are the assets that we will be creating during this part of the workshop.